jayteaftw/conways-game-of-life-in-go/README.md

 | 5000x5000      | 48.841     | 40.166                 | 38.517                 | 38.194                  |

+### Analysis
+To better analyze the results, we will treat the normalized difference between each of the Concurrent Algorithms and the Baseline sequential Algorithm as our metric.
+That is our metric Normalized Concurrency Performance Gains is equal to (seq - con)/seq, (1.815 - 1.857)/1.815 = -0.023, and can be seen in Table 2 and Figure 1.

+#### Table 2: Normalized Concurrency Performance Gains Compared to Baseline Sequential Algorithm
 | Grid (performance) | 4 Goroutines | 8 Goroutines | 16 Goroutines |
 | ------------------ | ------------ | ------------ | ------------- |
 | 100x100            | -0.023       | -0.004       | 0.005         |